Catawba Valley Pride 2015 Scholarship Recipient

-It is Catawba Valley Pride’s hope that these individuals will use this scholarship to continue their education while putting a spotlight on “equality!”
-Catawba Valley Pride is proud to be giving these students the ability to follow their career path of choice as well as supporting them in their freedom to be who they truly are.
+It is Catawba Valley Pride’s hope that Dakota will use this scholarship to continue his education while putting a spotlight on “equality!”
+Catawba Valley Pride is proud to give students the ability to follow their career path of choice as well as supporting them in their freedom to be who they truly are.

 Catawba Valley Pride is excited to announce the launch of the LGBT* Welcoming Spaces campaign.
 This campaign is in response to the recent tragic deaths of two transgender teens in the Charlotte area, and efforts to pass laws enabling discrimination against LGBT* customers.
 Catawba Valley Pride seeks to create a more supportive environment in the Catawba Valley by asking LGBT* affirming businesses and organizations to display the message “We Welcome Everyone” in their storefront window.

 Want to find out how you can help with 2015 Catawba Valley Pride events?
 Come sit in on a meeting.

 Catawba Valley Pride is currently looking for Board Members.
 Fill out an application below if you would like to be contacted.